 Joe Rizzo – V.P.
 Finance

-Over fifty years ago, New Jersey based Leberco Testing, Inc. and St. Louis based Scientific Associates, Inc. were established to serve the pharmaceutical and personal care industries.
-In 1997, Celsis International plc acquired, merged and upgraded these two separate laboratory operations into the Celsis Laboratory Group division.
+Celsis, now known as Alacami, was established over fifty years ago.
+Leberco Testing, Inc., based in New Jersey, and Scientific Associates, Inc., based in St. Louis, were each established to serve the pharmaceutical and personal care industries.
+In 1997, Celsis International¬†acquired, merged and upgraded these two separate laboratory operations into the Celsis Laboratory Group division.
 Celsis Laboratory Group operates from two facilities, one located in St. Louis, Missouri and the other in Edison, New Jersey.

 Celsis Laboratory Group utilized a sample management system that was created by an in-house software developer.
 The system handled every aspect of the company’s daily operations from sample receipt through invoicing.
 Faced with an aging software development platform, the company needed to upgrade to a more current, flexible system.